 Click on a blue hyperlink of interest.

 PRSAV-T Inc. conducts counts for systems other than the Single Transferable Vote system of proportional representation if required, as such counts can demonstrate the advantages of PR over other systems, and also as PR is not applicable for elections for a single position.
-For larger-scale elections, consider the Australian Electoral Commission’s fee-for-service.
+For larger-scale elections, consider the Australian Electoral Commission’s fee-for-service work.

 PRSAV-T Inc. can, as its clients require, provide one of the following five types of service to assist with the scrutiny: